 Avoid prolonged sitting.
 Take regular breaks to stand or walk, stretching the iliacus and other hip flexors.
 Proper posture reduces strain and prevents muscle imbalances.

 Remember, your body is a system of interconnected parts.
-Addressing the root cause of the pain—whether it’s a sedentary lifestyle, poor posture, or muscle imbalances—can lead to lasting relief and a healthier, more active life.
+Addressing the root cause of pain—whether it’s a sedentary lifestyle, poor posture, or muscle imbalances—can lead to lasting relief and a healthier, more active life.